imgag/aiDIVA/doc/prepare_annotation_resources.md

 # Preparation Of Annotation Resources
-This document provides links to download the annoation sources used in AIdiva.
+This document provides links to download the annoation sources used in aiDIVA.
 If it is necessary to further prepare these files it is explained and shown in the respective section with a coode snippet.
 \
 \
 For some of the annotation sources there are no GRCh38/hg38 files available in these cases we lifted the GRCh37/hg19 sources manually to the new assembly using the tool [CrossMap](https://github.com/liguowang/CrossMap).
 For this manual liftover we also provide code snippets.